 My Gaga Ball pit is an 8′ Octagon, providing over 300 square feet of play area.
 I built it for a total cost of $42.
 I did this by using mostly reclaimed wood.
 The only lumber I had to buy is 2 4X4 posts.
 The rest of the cost was 2 boxes of screws.
 I don’t care that it isn’t pretty; it is functional.
-If you want it to look really pretty the best option is to buy a pre-made set.
+If you want it to look really pretty the best option is to buy a pre-made set or an inflatable Gaga Ball pit.
 These sets have really nice looking brackets and all you have to do is buy the wood and pop it in, and these are relatively portable to due to ease of assembly/disassembly, the only problem is price with the brackets (no wood included) starting at around $300.

 Before building my Gaga Ball pit I did a search on craigslist and on Facebook yard sale sites and found a posting for a bunch of free wood from a barn that had been sitting out for a year.
 I offered to take it.
 When I got to the house the pile was much larger than what it looked like in the photo.
 Most of it was 14′ to 16′ pieces.
 I cut everything to 8′ lengths on site and loaded up the van, I actually had to make 2 trips.
 About 10% of the wood was beyond recovery, but the rest was good enough for an outside toy structure that doesn’t need to be structurally stable.